Xenosb/learn.rb/chapters/02-ruby_on_rails/readme.md

 ### Links in the menu

-As this portion of the website is currently not accessable without manually typing the URL, we'd like to add a link to the index of the posts to our navigation.
+As this portion of the website is currently not accessible without manually typing the URL, we'd like to add a link to the index of the posts to our navigation.
 To do this we will go back to `app/views/layouts/application.html.erb` and modify the